 Most toilets comes in two pieces that have to be bolted together when the toilet is installed.
 You'll probably want to separate them if you're moving the toilet to another location or discarding it.
 It's usually easiest to separate the tank from the bowl before you loosen the toilet bolts and lift out the toilet, but it depends on how much working space there is in the toilet alcove.
 If space is limited, you may find it preferable to lift out the toilet first, then disassemble it.
 Either way, here's what you'll have to do:

 - Turn the screw inside the tank, using a large flat-head screwdriver.
 If a helper is available, ask that person to do it while you hold the nut with the pliers.
 If you're working alone, the vise-grips will help.
-They will wedge against the bowl and hold the nut steady while you turn the bolt.
+They will wedge against the bowl and keep the nut from turning while you turn the bolt.